Browsing 490 - 500 results of 528 videos

-First aired as part of the Science of Cooking Live Webcast: Talking Turkey.
-The Exploratorium team travels down to Antarctica in 2001 to report on science.
+And the community has a garden, from which they obtain their only fresh produce.
+Many love to visit this polar paradise.
 McMurdo Station is the American staging area for Antarctic research.
-At the edge of Ross Island, off the coast of the continent, a small town of workers feed, house, prepare, supply, fuel, transport, and protect those who conduct field research throughout Antarctica and the surrounding waters.
+At the edge of Ross Island, off the coast of the continent, a small town of workeres feeds, houses, prepared, supplies, fuels, transports, and protects those who conduct field research throughout Antarctica and the surrounding waters.
 The community numbers 1,000 in the summer and 200 in the winter.

 And the community has a garden.
 But they aren't allowed to use soil.
 Sonoma Valley farmer Bob Cannard doesn't fight nature: he collaborates with it.
 The result is bountiful fields of healthy, beautiful plants, some of which end up in the kitchen at Alice Waters' Chez Panisse restaurant in Berkeley, California.
 Here Bob speaks eloquently about appreciating and respecting nature.
 As he says, "it's simple...it's all right there before you."